-Table 13: Material topics (related to ESG)
+Table 16: Material topics (related to ESG)

-potential negative impact : economic risks, negative effects on various stakeholders, loss of confidence among relevant stakeholders, declining share price and customer base, depletion of capital reserves. due diligence: regular auditing, controlling. effectiveness of actions taken : tracking of key metrics, mitigating changes in macroeconomic backdrop, maintaining a low risk profile, external performance rankings, benchmarkings, external audits, strong internal audit function engagement with stakeholders: various feedback and interaction formats, with a main focus on investors, analysts, rating agencies, regulators, employees and customers Ethics and integrity positive impact : create a positive environment for legally compliant behavior, inside and outside of the company. to act in accordance with the ethical values of the Code of Conduct, the ten principles of the UN Global Compact and the seven principles of the UN Global Compact Women's Empowerment Program. to be guided by the 17 Sustainable Development Goals of the UN as a target framework for sustainable action. to ensure that taxes follow transactions and thus profits are taxable in the countries where value is created. to ensure that all employees act ethically and with integrity through appropriate policies and guidelines. to give special priority to the topics of anti-corruption and data protection in compliance management. to set clear targets and show progress in key areas potential negative impact: non-compliance with laws and requirements may result in a sustained loss of confidence and reputation. due diligence: employee training, control systems effectiveness of actions taken : tracking of key processes, making sure geopolitical changes are accompanied by corresponding measures (e.g. changes in legislation, sanctions etc.), integration of feedback from different regulators, strong internal audit function engagement with stakeholders : various feedback loops with a broad range of internal (employees) and external (main focus: regulators) stakeholders.
-Responsibility towards customers positive impact : to give our customers the opportunity to conduct their banking transactions according to their individual wishes, whenever and wherever they want, via our digital and physical distribution channels. to give access to finance, easy to understand, accessible 24/7 via digital devices. successful and long-term business relationships with customers across all sales channels and platforms. to set clear targets and show progress in key areas. potential negative impact : loss of trust and customers, loss of market share, economic and financial risk. due diligence: customers' feedback, surveys, market shares, product implementation process, control systems, complaints process. effectiveness of actions taken: tracking of prioritized initiatives, granting access to finance, collecting feedback from employees and customers, focusing on steady enhancement of product range, strong internal audit function engagement with stakeholders: various feedback opportunities for customers.
-Sustainability in core positive impact : to promote the development of sustainable business areas and to provide a Sustainability in core business diverse range of products and services that are geared towards ecological, economic and social requirements. to be a reliable partner for companies and the regional economy and to assume ecological and social responsibility. to support products and services with a sustainable focus and financing of projects with added value for the regional economy. to execute on policies designed to create steady and positive developments in key areas relevant to sustainable business.
+Material topic Impact, effectiveness, due diligence and stakeholder engagement Economic success positive impact: to pursue our simple and transparent business model, which is focused on low risk, high efficiency and regionally oriented towards Austria, Germany and developed markets. create value for stakeholders across the value chain, leading to a favorable impact on the economy contribute to the success of our stakeholders by consistently driving strategic initiatives. to set clear financial targets and be transparent regarding progress. potential negative impact: economic risks, negative effects on various stakeholders, loss of confidence among relevant stakeholders, declining share price and customer base, depletion of capital reserves. due diligence: regular auditing, controlling. effectiveness of actions taken: tracking of key metrics, mitigating changes in macroeconomic backdrop, maintaining a low risk profile, external performance rankings, benchmarkings, external audits, strong internal audit function engagement with stakeholders: various feedback and interaction formats, with a main focus on investors, analysts, rating agencies, regulators, employees and customers Ethics and integrity positive impact: create a positive environment for legally compliant behavior, inside and outside of the company. to act in accordance with the ethical values of the Code of Conduct, the ten principles of the UN Global Compact and the seven principles of the UN Global Compact Women's Empowerment Program. to be guided by the 17 Sustainable Development Goals of the UN as a target framework for sustainable action. to ensure that taxes follow transactions and thus profits are taxable in the countries where value is created. to ensure that all employees act ethically and with integrity through appropriate policies and guidelines. to give special priority to the topics of anti-corruption and data protection in compliance management. to set clear targets and show progress in key areas potential negative impact: non-compliance with laws and requirements may result in a sustained loss of confidence and reputation. due diligence: employee training, control systems effectiveness of actions taken: tracking of key processes, making sure geopolitical changes ar accompanied by corresponding measures (e.g. changes in legislation, sanctions etc.), integration of feedback from different regulators, strong internal audit function engagement with stakeholders: various feedback loops with a broad range of internal (employees) and external (main focus: regulators) stakeholders.
+Responsibility towards customers positive impact: to give our customers the opportunity to conduct their banking transactions according to their individual wishes, whenever and wherever they want, via our digital and physical distribution channels. to provide access to finance, easy to understand, accessible 24/7 via digital devices successful and long-term business relationships with customers across all sales channels and platforms. to set clear targets and show progress in key areas. potential negative impact: loss of trust and customers, loss of market share, economic and financial risk. due diligence : customers' feedback, surveys, market shares, product implementation process control systems, complaints process.

+... effectiveness of actions taken: tracking of prioritized initiatives, granting access to finance, collecting feedback from employees and customers, focusing on steady enhancement of product range, strong internal audit function

+... engagement with stakeholders: various feedback opportunities for customers.